PrisonerPrice/SpringPlayground/README.md

 ## SimpleKafka

-This is a simple demo shows how to use Kafa and SpringBoot to publish and listen to topics.
-On master branch, Serialization and Deserialization are using JsonSerializer; on avroSerilizer branch, are using AvroSerializer.
+This is a simple demo shows how to use Kafka and SpringBoot to publish and listen to topics.
+This simple demo contains how to configure Kafka, Kafka Producer, and Kafka Consumer; Also covers how to use Apache Avro and set up avro serializer, avro deserializer, and corresponding schema.

 Install on macOS: